Library Personnel Manual

 Reimbursement will be made through employee paychecks, during the first two pays of each month.

-Employees that became eligible prior to January 1, 2000 will be exempt from the $150 cap on reimbursement.
-This policy took effect on June 31, 2018.
+Employees that became eligible prior to January 1, 2000 will have a $350 cap per month on their reimbursement.
+This policy took effect on May 11, 2020.

 P4.21 Life Insurance

 Employees, who work an average of 30 hours or more per week in the previous quarter, are eligible for group life insurance to be paid for by the library, of up to $15,000 for the employee.

 Employees may purchase additional life insurance coverage with the library’s life insurance provider, and the total cost of the additional coverage will be deducted from the employee’s paycheck.

 Full-time salaried and hourly employees shall be credited with sick leave.